How are your tax dollars used?

 Did you know?

-The majority of our spending goes to the Cook County Health and Hospital System, which is also our largest revenue source.
-Cook County Hospitals work to provide social services and medical care that focuses on treating the person as a whole.
-Cook County also provides healthcare for qualifying residents.
-Members have access to 4,500 primary care providers, 20,000 specialists and 70 hospitals throughout Cook County.
-County Care covers doctor and hospital visits, dental and vision care, prescriptions and much more.
-Members also have access to behavioral health services like therapy and substance-use disorder treatment.To find more information about County healthcare and how you can get coverage, visit here.
+Public health and public safety account for nearly 75% of the County’s operating budget.
+Over half of our spending, $5.24 billion, goes to the Cook County Health and Hospital System, which is also our largest revenue source.
+Cook County Hospitals work to provide social services and medical care that focuses on comprehensive, quality treatment for all individuals.
+Cook County also provides healthcare for qualifying residents through CountyCare.
+CountyCare has an average of 392,000 members per month.
+Members have access to 4,500 primary care providers, 20,000 specialists, and 70 hospitals throughout Cook County.
+CountyCare covers doctor and hospital visits, dental and vision care, prescriptions, and much more.
+Members also have access to behavioral health services like therapy and substance-use disorder treatment.
+To find more information about County healthcare and how you can get coverage, visit here.

 The Cook County Justice Advisory Council (JAC) provides grants to organizations throughout Cook County working in the areas of Violence Prevention, Recidivism Reduction, and Restorative Justice.
 These programs work to reduce crime in our communities.
 The Public Guardian’s Office works to protect our most vulnerable citizens.
 It has three divisions.
 The Juvenile Division employs lawyers for abused and neglected children.
 The Adult Guardianship Division protects adults with disabilities and their estates.
 The Domestic Relations Division represents children in highly contested custody cases.
-If you would like to learn more, or know someone who may benefit from the services of a Public Guardian, visit http://www.publicguardian.org/, or call our office at 312-603-6380.
+If you would like to learn more or know someone who may benefit from the services of a Public Guardian, visit http://www.publicguardian.org/, or call my office at 312-603-6380.

 For a deeper dive into the Cook County Budget click HERE